School for the Blind and Visually Impaired

 We’re providing tablets for students to enable them continue their education during times of remote learning.

-The Covid-19 pandemic has made the lives of Palestinians even more difficult but Palestinians who are blind or visually impaired are at an even worse disadvantage.
+The Covid-19 pandemic made the lives of Palestinians even more difficult but Palestinians who are blind or visually impaired are at an even worse disadvantage.
 Seen as a burden to the struggling community, blind or visually impaired persons are often marginalized from society and don’t have access to resources for self-sufficiency.
 Mercy-USA is supporting an important education project operated by the United Nations Relief and Works Agency for Palestine Refugees (UNRWA) to offer blind or visually impaired children early intervention and subsequent integration into mainstream schools.
 This special school provides material and technical support to the children to access learning.

 This year, Mercy-USA is providing the funds to rehabilitate critical infrastructure of the school facility.
 We’re making improvements to important solar power systems that power the school facility and repairing air conditioning units.
 We’re providing shaded shelters for the children so they are not left in the hot sun waiting for transportation and other activities.